 Audrey: Why was this internship exciting for you?
 Why choose Trinity Rep?

-Shanel: I met Curt Columbus at the Kennedy Center American College Theater Festival, which is dedicated to increasing diversity in arts management.
-It’s one of LORT’s Equity, Diversity, and Inclusion initiatives, and he introduced me to arts management.
+Shanel: I met Curt Columbus at the Kennedy Center American College Theater Festival, where I participated in the ASPIRE Leadership Fellows program.
+It’s meant to cultivate a new generation of artistic and administrative leaders in American theater, especially women, men of color, and members of other historically underrepresented groups.
 Following the fellowship at the Kennedy Center, he encouraged me to apply to Trinity.
 It’s especially exciting to be the artistic management intern here, because I’m interested in creating art, but also in helping to facilitate the creation of art.
+In both instances, you’re creating art.
+But when you facilitate the creation of art, say in arts administration, you are providing a platform and resources for other people to tell their stories in whatever medium they choose.

 Audrey: What do you like to do in your free time?